Winner winner, STEAK dinner, my friends.

 I will whip it out throughout the seasons, don’t get me wrong.
 Even if it’s snowing, you might still hear my grill working away because I can only go so long without that smoky, fiery goodness.

 However, running back and forth to the grill when it’s freezing outside isn’t exactly what I would consider an enjoyable experience, is it?

 I made these steaks the other night and holy WOW did I think they were the best thing in the world.
 It was a lovely evening, with a warm breeze passing through.
 The grill was on, the smoke was making its way skyward in wispy tendrils, and the steaks were sizzling.

 Something about a steak fresh off the coals makes that beefy goodness taste so much better.

 It gives the exterior of the meat additional flavor that you simply can’t get on the stove or in the oven.
+I love it for burgers, I love it for kebabs, I love it for fajitas.
 It’s like the grill locks in the flavor of the meat on the inside, with a pure flavor that can only come from fire on the outside.